UNECE/ModernStats_Python/episodes/01-introduction.md

 ### Documentation

 Have you ever returned to a task and tried to read a note that you quickly scrawled for yourself the last time you were working on it?
-Have you ever inherited a project from a colleague and foudn you have no idea what remains to be done?
+Have you ever inherited a project from a colleague and found you have no idea what remains to be done?

 It can be very challenging to return to your own work or a colleague's and this goes doubly for programming.
 Documentation is one way we can reduce the burden on future selves and our colleagues.